 Data gets copied.
 For starters, it is probably backed up.
 It is probably also shared between people, systems, partners, cloud vendors, and others.
 Then there’s the derivative data: the reports and summaries and spreadsheets and indices and machine learning models that all stem from the data.

-The simple truth is that the data that that consumers and businesses most want to keep private is likely stored in more places than they realize and is accessible to more people than they can imagine.
+The simple truth is that the data consumers and businesses most want to keep private is likely stored in more places than they realize and is accessible to more people than they can imagine.